gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Current verdict

-The first forty-three cycles support the following stronger claim:
+The first forty-four cycles support the following stronger claim:

 > A prompt-instantiated TU / TU+ / cortexLLM triad can remain role-distinct, use shared structured state to preserve and revise choreography across cycles, absorb mild mismatch, represent weak multi-source coupling, dissolve unsupported relational hypotheses, reopen emerging joint interpretations when coherence rises again, provisionally confirm joint choreography when sustained co-motion supports it, fully de-confirm that choreography into a new stable independent reading when coherence no longer supports the joint field, preserve explicit ambiguity when contradiction prevents justified promotion, resolve that ambiguity into a renewed stable mainline when later evidence favors one branch, register fresh weak recoupling after restart without confusing it with the earlier collapsed joint choreography, keep that weak renewed relation provisional under mixed follow-up without premature promotion or dismissal, cleanly de-promote that weak reopening when stronger mismatch removes support, still register genuinely fresh renewed relation after that near-miss without collapsing into cynicism or false restoration, strengthen that renewed relation into a stronger provisional relational interpretation when support persists across another slice, carry that strengthened relation persistently below joint threshold, approach a threshold-nearing provisional joint reading without cheating across the boundary, promote that relational corridor into stable joint choreography when durable reciprocal support genuinely crosses threshold, preserve that promoted joint state under early internal asymmetry while explicitly tracking de-confirmation pressure, restabilize that stressed joint state when the asymmetry softens again, reopen a serious break corridor when harsher asymmetry later returns, cleanly downgrade the formerly stable joint state into a weaker relational / separating reading when coherence support genuinely falls below threshold, stabilize that downgraded state at a weaker relational level rather than forcing immediate full independence, track the loosening of that lower-order plateau without yet forcing clear independent separation, restore a clearer independent-separation reading once the lower-order support becomes too thin, stabilize that restored independence as a coherent current mainline, reopen even that stabilized independent state to fresh weak relational recovery pressure without prematurely overturning it, allow that recovery pressure to strengthen into a genuinely emerging lower-order relation without prematurely restoring joint choreography, allow that lower-order return to persist as a durable corridor without premature threshold-nearing re-promotion, allow that durable corridor to strengthen further while still remaining sub-threshold, allow that strengthening corridor to cross into threshold-nearing re-promotion after stabilized independence without prematurely restoring stable joint choreography, allow that threshold-nearing return to persist as an occupied boundary state without yet becoming stable joint choreography, then cleanly promote that occupied threshold state into renewed stable joint choreography once reciprocal support again becomes strong enough, preserve that renewed stable joint choreography under its first bounded internal asymmetry, restabilize that re-promoted shared state again when the early internal stress softens, reopen a genuine second break corridor when stronger asymmetry tests the resilience boundary of that second stable-joint regime, cleanly de-confirm that second shared regime into a weaker relational / separating configuration once the reopened break corridor truly crosses threshold, let that second-arc downgraded field settle into a weaker relational plateau rather than accelerating immediately into binary separation, allow that downgraded plateau to persist as an active lower-order organizational state, and then allow that second-arc downgraded field to persist as a weaker relational plateau across additional slices, and then allow that same downgraded field to loosen gradually while still remaining an active transformed organizational state — all without collapsing role boundaries or erasing train distinctness.

 This is more than recurrence.
-By Cycle 43, the architecture is showing that past structure remains active inside downgraded present structure not just as description, but as ongoing dynamics that can themselves weaken gradually.
-That is crucial for the RGPx framing of the prototype: selection through coherence is non-binary because prior organization continues to shape what the field can become next, even while its constraint-strength erodes.
+By Cycle 44, the architecture is showing that past structure remains active inside downgraded present structure not only as description, and not only as active lower-order organization, but also as weak transformed background constraint once clearer independent separation returns.
+That is crucial for the RGPx framing of the prototype: selection through coherence is non-binary because prior organization continues to shape what the field can become next, even when it no longer dominates the present state.

 A stronger candidate formulation is therefore: